 Highlights:

-• Class is 3.5 hours long
+- Class is 3 hours long

 What’s Included:

-• Enjoy prosecco and appetizers throughout the class
+- Prosecco and appetizers before the class

-• Wine and dessert included at dinner
+- Wine and dessert included

-2. Four Course Meal with Market Visit
+2. Pasta Cooking Class with Market Visit

 Highlights:

-• Class is 5 hours long
+- Experience is 6 hours long

 What’s Included:

-• Market shopping with your guide
+- Market shopping with your guide

-3. Combo Pasta and Pizza Making Class
+3. Combo Pizza and Pasta Making Class with Wine

 This class is unique in that it also includes pizza!
 I’ve never met a pizza I didn’t like, but Neapolitan pizza has my heart.
 This class takes place outdoors next to the grand wood-fired pizza oven.
 Enjoy limitless wine and all-you-can-eat pasta.